Clearing prices under margin calls and the short squeeze: The short squeeze

+Before studying the size of the short squeeze under the linear inverse demand function scenario in Example~\ref{ex:linear-squeeze}, we wish to give a few comments regarding the threshold value $S^*$ proposed in Lemma~\ref{lemma:squeeze}.
+First, consider the form of $S^*$.
+Recall that $\frac{1+\alpha}{1+\mu}p_0$ is the threshold price for a margin call.
+Therefore $f^{-1}(\frac{1+\alpha}{1+\mu}p_0)$ provides exactly the number of shares of the asset to be purchased to reach a value of $C^*$ (i.e., to be on the cusp of triggering the margin call).
+Likewise the value $f'(f^{-1}(\frac{1+\alpha}{1+\mu}p_0))$ provides the (marginal) market impact after purchasing $C^*$ worth of shares of the asset.
+Taken together, this threshold short sold volume $S^*$ is the sum of the number of assets purchased externally by $C^*$ (given by $f^{-1}(\frac{(1+\alpha)p_0}{1+\mu})$) and the number of shares that would need to be purchased given the ``current'' market impact in order to reach the threshold price (given by $\frac{(1+\alpha)p_0}{(1+\mu) f'(f^{-1}(\frac{(1+\alpha)p_0}{1+\mu}))}$).

+Furthermore, we find that the value $S^*$ proposed in Lemma~\ref{lemma:squeeze} is of high importance due to its relevance with financial stability.
+Specifically, if the number of short sold shares $S$ is less than $S^*$ then the realized clearing price $p^*$ from Lemma~\ref{lemma:p} is continuous in the external capital purchases $C$.
+This means that any marginal change in the system parameters results in only a marginal change in the clearing price, i.e., market stability is achieved.
+However, if the number of short sold shares exceeds $S^*$, then at $C^*$ external capital purchases market behavior becomes wholly unstable and a marginal change in system parameters can result in a drastically different clearing price (as encoded by, e.g., the size of the short squeeze $\delta$).

+From a regulatory perspective, this threshold short sales provide a tradeoff between the financial stability and market efficiency (see, e.g., \cite{bris2007efficiency,saffi2011price}).
+On the extreme cases, disallowing any short selling is harmful for market efficiency and accurate price discovery (\cite{bris2007efficiency,saffi2011price}) but allowing for unlimited short selling can result in a strictly positive short squeeze if $S > S^*$.
+As the short squeeze is a rare event, placing such a limit on short sales would both promote financial stability and allow for much of the market efficiency gains.

-We now wish to provide an explicit formulation for the size of the short squeeze and, in particular, necessary and sufficient conditions for the existence of a short squeeze based on the size of the short interest ratio. \begin{theorem} The size of the short squeeze is given by $\delta = \left[\beta s - \frac{1 - \mu + 2\alpha}{1+\mu}\right]^+$. \end{theorem} \begin{proof} Consider the form of the clearing price from~\eqref{eq:p*-2}.
+We now wish to provide an explicit formulation for the size of the short squeeze and, in particular, necessary and sufficient conditions for the existence of a short squeeze under the linear inverse demand function of Example~\ref{ex:linear}. \begin{example} Consider the linear inverse demand function of Example~\ref{ex:linear}.
+The size of the short squeeze is given by $\delta = \left[bS - \frac{1 - \mu + 2\alpha}{1+\mu}\right]^+ p_0$ with $S^* = \frac{1 - \mu + 2\alpha}{b(1+\mu)}$.\footnote{The algebraic details of this computation are provided within Appendix~B of the preprint version of this work available at \url{https://arxiv.org/pdf/2102.02176v3.pdf}.} \end{example}

-To simplify the size of the short squeeze, consider the form of both discriminants at $c^*$.
-First, for the case without a margin call,